FrozexStudio/MultiTooL/README.md

 # How To Use It?
 - It's simple.
-After you download the file, just open the "frozex.tool.exe" file.
+After you download the file, just open "frozex.tool.exe".
 You should see a small tab that displays the features.

 - Credits: @ItzBeat (AKA NEKUU)